 In the event of failure to comply with the requirement of the time limit for working in Estonia, the Foundation will require a refund of the scholarship for the time not worked in proportion to the time worked.
-If the student fails to commence employment in Estonia within the required time after receiving the degree, he or she is obligated to refund to the Foundation half of the amount of the received scholarship, including the tuition fee paid for her/him.

 The Foundation has the right to review allocation of scholarship and demand full or partial refund of the paid scholarship if: